klklklo/pyspammodel/README.md

 The following command is used to install the package:

 ```
-python -m pip install pyspam
+python -m pip install pyspammodel
 ```

-pyspam is the name of the package.
+pyspammodel is the name of the package.

 The package contains two classes: SolarSpam and AeroSpam.